Multi-collision internal shock lepto-hadronic models for energetic GRBs: Implications for multi-messenger astrophysics

 \subsubsection{Multi-wavelength signatures: Relative fluence in different energy bands}

 As these are the observationally accessible energy ranges, we compare the energy fluence of our models in UV, X-rays and HE $\gamma$-rays.
 For each energy band we normalise with the fluence in the \fermi-GBM band and further give the absolute fluence that would be observed by \fermi-GBM.
 The values for the \SP \, burst in the SYN- and IC-dominated scenarios are listed in \reftab{fluence_sp_wavelength}.
 The results again illustrate that the IC-dominated scenario is comparatively dim in low energies (UV and X-rays) while being bright in HE.
-Here, the leptonic and lepto-hadronic scenarios are unlikely to be distinguishable based solely on energetics (see previous paragraph).
+The HE brightness has for example been analysed in \citet{Nakar:2011qy}, who find $\mathcal{F}_\mrm{LAT}/\mathcal{F}_\mrm{GBM} \lesssim 0.1$, however larger values of up to 1 compatible with our predictions are reported for single events in \citet{Ajello:2019zki}.
+Further, the table illustrates that for IC-dominated case leptonic and lepto-hadronic scenarios are unlikely to be distinguishable based solely on energetics (see previous paragraph).
 In contrast, hadronic contributions result in a very bright UV component for the SYN-dominated scenario.
 The relative brightness in HE of the IC-dominated scenario cannot be recovered even with hadronic contributions.
 We thus conclude that a joint observation by a low-energy (optical or UV) and HE instrument would offer good diagnostics to narrow down $f_\mrm{B/e}$ (that controls the SYN- or IC-dominated regimes) and the baryonic loading $f_\mrm{p/e}$.

+Let us at this point briefly comment on the efficiency in lepto-hadronic models.
+The table illustrates that for the scenarios with $f_\mathrm{p/e} = 30 $, the events would be brighter especially in the optical and HE regime.
+Here it is worth remembering that this comes at the cost of a much higher initial kinetic energy of the jet (see Eq.~\ref{eq:ekin_initial}), and hence the total efficiency of the fireball in converting its initial kinetic energy into radiation is reduced from $\sim 5 $~\% for leptonic models to $\sim 0.5 $~\% for $f_\mathrm{p/e} = 30 $.